 Members of the neighborhood are welcome to use the pool and the tennis courts along with any guests you might bring with you.
 Folks outside Brannon Estates are not welcome on their own.
 There have been reports of folks jumping the fence at the tennis courts and making use of our facilities.
 Please help us watch for such behavior and feel free to call the sheriff and report any trespassing.
 Don’t forget that we have WiFi in the clubhouse and pool area for those that would like to “be connected”.
 Again, your same keycard will work the tennis court gate as well as the pool gate.

 Our regular HOA Board meetings are the third Thursday of the month at 7PM, as posted on the calendar on our website that can only be seen if you log into the site.
+There are items in this posting that you can only see if you log into our site.
 Everyone is invited to attend although it is generally the board members and committee members unless you have some business you want to bring before the board.
 If you do, please reach out to one of us to have your item added to the agenda before the meeting.
 (Everyone should have a login to the website.)
 If you do have an interest in attending a board meeting, check with me or one of the board members as we sometimes change the meeting date as we get closer to accommodate individual schedules or deal with pressing issues.
 Also, thank you to the people that serve the neighborhood.
 The board, committees and other work that happens in the neighborhood happens because of volunteers.
 If you would like to contribute your time to our neighborhood, let us know.
-Our annual meeting in 2022 is (tentatively) on Dec.
-5, 2022 at 10 a.m. at the clubhouse.
+Our annual meeting.
+The annual meeting is typically the first Saturday in December which in 2022 is (tentatively) on Dec.
+3, 2022 at 10 a.m. at the clubhouse.
+The neighborhood Christmas party will follow at 7 p.m. at the Brandsma’s house at 401 Addie Ln.
 All of the community is encouraged to come to this meeting so we can meet our quorum and vote on important issues.
 If you cannot attend please request a proxy to appoint someone to vote for you.
-One vote per household.
+One vote per household (lot).

 As always, I would also encourage everyone to be aware of what is going on in the neighborhood.
 Keep in touch with the neighbors around you and their schedules so that if any suspicious activity happens, it can be investigated.
 We are fortunate in that we don’t see much of this happening, but don’t hesitate to call 911 if you feel the situation warrants it.